 There’s no doubt that the NVIDIA Shield TV dominates Android TV devices.
-However, the price leaves a lot of people wondering if you can get similar performance, but at a much more reasonable price.
+However, the price leaves many people wondering if you can get similar performance, but at a much more reasonable price.

 That’s where the Ematic-Jetstream Android TV boxes come in.